mulesoft-catalyst/error-handler-plugin/README.md

 ### Common Functions
 There are some common functions provided by the module that you can use in your custom errors definition.
 They are imported by `import * from module_error_handler_plugin::common`.

-- `getPreviousErrorMessage`: Gets the downstream API's error message text when an error is returned from that API.
-This should only used when the called API uses this same error module.
-Any other response structure must be manually handled by dataweave.
-It takes the error object as a parameter.
-This is a great way to propagate errors up the API stack without losing the original error.
 - `getErrorTypeAsString`: Gets the string for the current Mule error type.
 This corresponds to the *keys* in the custom error object.
 Example: `HTTP:INTERNAL_SERVER_ERROR`.
 - `toString`: Converts any type to a string.
 If not a string, it uses write() with Java format.
 If empty, then returns empty string or the value specified in the second parameter.